DeepNeuralAI/DL-Physics-Neural-Network/README.md

-## Data Inferenceto PDEs Using Deep Learning
+## Data Inference to PDEs Using Deep Learning

 This set of jupyter notebooks is an emulation of "physics-informed" neural networks, applied to the diffusivity equation.